dimitarpg13/langchain_tutorial/LangChainUseCases.md

 * _Async support_ : An LCEL chain can be called with both the synchronouus API (e.g. in Jupyter notebook while prototyping) as well as with asyncrhonous API (e.g. in a `LangServe` server); The same code can be used both for prototyping (syncrhonously) and in production (asynchronously) with server-level concurrency implemented in both cases.

+* _Optimized parallel execution_ : Whenever LCEL chains have steps that can be executed in parallel  e.g. if you fetch documents from multiple retrievers, parallel execution is implemented whenever it makes sense and it is optimized for minimal latency.

+* _Retries and fallbacks_ : can be configured for any part of the LCEL chain.

+* _Access intermediate result_ : for more complex chains it is often very useful to access the results from intermediate steps even before the final output is produced.
+This is useful for debugging or even presenting the end-users with more detailed step-level intermediate info.

+* _Input and output schemas_ : Input and output schemas give every LCEL chain Pydantic and JSONSChema schemas inferred from the structure of the chain.

 ## Summarization

 **Use Case Description**